 This investigation was first reported by the Los Angeles Times.

-In addition the federal subpoena served by the U.S. Equal Employment Opportunity Commission (EEOC) at Cal State LA, they also filed an antisemitism “complaint” against all 22 CSU campuses, according to an email from CSU Chancellor Mildred Garcia on Friday Sept 26, that the University Times got a copy of.
+In addition the federal subpoena served by the U.S. Equal Employment Opportunity Commission (EEOC) at Cal State LA, they also filed an antisemitism “complaint” against all 22 CSU campuses, according to an email from CSU Chancellor Mildred Garcia on Friday Sept 26, that was also obtained by the University Times.

-Cal State LA had initially provided the EEOC, with publicly available faculty contact information, however the EEOC is now “requiring, through a federal subpoena, that the University produce personal phone numbers and email addresses for all employees,” according to an email sent to Cal State LA faculty on Friday.
+Cal State LA had initially provided the EEOC with publicly available faculty contact information, however the EEOC is now “requiring, through a federal subpoena, that the University produce personal phone numbers and email addresses for all employees,” according to an email sent to Cal State LA faculty last Friday.

 Cal State LA was one of several CSU campuses that were a part of the Gaza Solidarity Encampments that sprouted up after Israel’s bombardment of Gaza following the Hamas terror attacks on Oct.
 7 2023.

-The encampment was disbanded at Cal State LA after the protests turned violent and protesters blockaded and damaged the Student Services Building on campus, trapping administrators and the school president inside.
+The encampment was disbanded in June 2024 at Cal State LA after the protests turned violent and protesters blockaded and damaged the Student Services Building on campus, trapping administrators and the school president inside.

 Garcia said that the EEOC has already begun to directly reach out to individual CSU faculty and staff members “to review allegations of antisemitism and to speak with them about their experiences on campus.”

 The CFA also told members that if contacted by federal authorities in regards to the systemwide, or Cal State LA investigation “you do not need to speak to them immediately.”
-And to ask for their information, and to get back to the authorities only after having a “chance to consult with your union or legal counsel.”
+The CFA also said that faculty members that have been reached out to can ask for their information, and to get back to the authorities only after having a “chance to consult with your union or legal counsel.”

 The University Times is unclear on if any of those faculty and staff that have been contacted are at the Cal State LA campus.